jameswhite/dotfiles/home/doc/deployer.md

-  1. Hardware
+#### Hardware
+We need a deploy host, as well as target hosts to which we will be deploying.
 <details>
 <summary>Hardware requirements</summary>
-We need a host to deploy our soekris boxes.
+##### Deployer
+The inital host that deploys OpenBSD.
   - Rasbberry pi 2 (I used a kano kit with kano HDMI monitor)
   - 64GB Compact flash

+##### Targets
-We also need a host we'll be installing OpenBSD on:
+We also need target hosts onto which we'll be installing OpenBSD.
   - Soekris net5501 (at least 2) for a redundant firewall
   - One switch per network (up to 4, as the soekris 5501 has 4 NICs)
 </details>

+#### Installation Media
-  1. You'll need a copy of the OpenBSD install media staged on a web server from which to install.
+  You'll need a copy of the OpenBSD install media staged on the deploy server from which to install.
 <details>
 <summary>Preparing the OpenBSD install space.</summary>
 Decide which version of openBSD to install: ftp://mirror.esc7.net/pub/OpenBSD/ Download the iso and copy it to some place served up by nginx.
 We'll use 6.1 in the following examples.